veikman/dmote-keycap/doc/jig.md

 ### Printing

 Sanding blocks are commonly made of cork or rubber to help make a smooth finish.
-The jig itself should ideally be printed in TPC or any similar, middling-soft material.
+The jig itself should ideally be printed in TPC, TPU, or any similar, middling-soft material.
 A tire-like Shore hardness around D45 works well, with up to 1 mm top shell thickness and 15–20% gyroid infill.
 Keep the layers thin for a smooth pad.